 Martina Havenith, Speaker for the Cluster of Excellence Resolv said, “We would like to know whether the same acid-alkali chemistry as we know on Earth also exists in the extreme conditions in interstellar space.
 The results are crucial for understanding how more complex chemical molecules formed in space – long before the first precursors of life came into existence.”

-So as to reproduce the incredibly low temperatures in the lab, scientists had the chemical reactions take place in a droplet of superfluid helium.
+To reproduce the incredibly low temperatures in the lab, scientists had the chemical reactions take place in a droplet of superfluid helium.
 They observed the procedures utilizing a special type of infrared spectroscopy, which can distinguish sub-atomic vibrations with low frequencies.

 Scientists primarily added four water molecules, one after the other, to the hydrochloric acid molecule.
 The hydrochloric acid dissociated during this process: it donated its proton to a water molecule, and a hydronium ion was created.
 The remaining chloride ion, the hydronium ion, and the three other water molecules formed a cluster.

 However, if the researchers first created an ice-like cluster from the four water molecules and then added the hydrochloric acid, they yielded a different result: the hydrochloric acid molecule did not dissociate; the proton remained bonded to the chloride ion.